-- What are the characteristics of the shape you built? - How do you know it's a " ". - How can you know those two sides are equal? - How do you know the angles are equal?
+- What are the characteristics of the shape you built? - How do you know it's a " ". - How can you prove those two segments are congruent? - How do you know that's a right angle? - How do you know those angles are congruent?